-11e.
-Percentage of PLHIV receiving ART with two documented viral load test results ≥1000 copies/mL switching to second-, or third-line ART regimens.
-Definition Number of ART patients with two consecutive viral load test results ≥1000 copies/mL (at least 7 months apart) switching to second- or third-line antiretroviral therapy regimens divided by number of PLHIV receiving ART with two consecutive viral load test results ≥1000 copies/mL during the reporting period, multiplied by 100.
+0 PLHIV receiving first line ART with two consecutive documented ts ≥1000 copies/mL switching to second line Definition Number of ART patients with two consecutive viral load test results ≥ 1000 copies/mL (at least 6 months apart) switching to second antiretroviral therapy regimen divided by number of PLHIV receiving first line ART with two consecutive viral load test results ≥ 1000 copies/mL during the reporting period, multiplied by 100.
 Purpose To measure clinical follow-up and case management.
-It may help to inform forecasting and budgeting for procuring second- and third-line regimens.
-Method of Measurement These data are based on a cohort of patients alive and receiving ART who have viral load ≥1000 copies/mL.
-The denominator should exclude patients who died, transferred out to another clinic or been classified as lost to follow-up.
+It may help to inform forecasting and budgeting for procuring second line regimen as well.
+Method of Measurement These data are based on a cohort of patients alive and receiving ART who have viral load ≥1000 copies/ml.
+The denominator should exclude patients who died, transferred out to another clinic, or been classified as lost to follow-up.
 Compute for the percentage using numerator and denominator below.
-Frequency Quarterly Numerator Number of ART patients with two consecutive viral load test results ≥1000 copies/mL switching to second- or third-line antiretroviral therapy regimens Denominator Number of PLHIV receiving ART with two consecutive viral load test results ≥1000 copies/mL during the reporting period.
+Frequency Quarterly Numerator Number of ART patients with two consecutive viral load test results ≥1000 copies/mL switching to second line antiretroviral therapy regimens Denominator Number of PLHIV receiving first line ART with two consecutive viral load test results ≥ 1000 copies/mL during the reporting period.
 Disaggregation(s): Age/Sex: <15 Male, 15+ Male, <15 Female, 15+ Female Source of data ART electronic database Interpretation Interpretation.
-The facility should review reasons for not switching regimens according to the national guidelines for HIV care and treatment and determine what interventions would help to manage cases properly.
+The facility should review reasons for not switching regimen according to the national guidelines for HIV care and treatment and determine what interventions would help to manage cases properly.